AHE Dual-Credit Classes

-Academy of Home Education students may take residential (traditional classroom setting) or online Bob Jones University courses and have them count toward high school graduation requirements and as college credits—for a maximum of 24 college credits (4 high school credits for AHE).
+Academy of Home Education students may take residential (traditional classroom setting) or online Bob Jones University courses and have them count toward high school graduation requirements and as college credits—for a maximum of 36 college credits.

-During each regular semester, juniors and seniors may take one dual-credit class.
+During each regular semester, juniors and seniors may take two dual-credit classes.
 Students may choose to take additional BJU courses during the summer for dual credit.

-With 24 credits completed, a student will have earned well over one semester of college work before beginning college.
+Student who complete 36 credits in high school will have earned well over one semester of college credits before beginning their freshman year.

 Textbooks are required for most college classes, and students pay separately for textbooks.

-Students receive 0.5 high school credits for 3-credit or 4-credit college courses and 0.25 credits at the high school level for 1-credit or 2-credit college courses.
+Students receive 1.0 high school credit for 3-credit or 4-credit college courses and 0.50 credit at the high school level for 1-credit or 2-credit college courses.

 Students who are residents of South Carolina will receive dual-credit quality points for their SC UGP grade-point average that is used for the LIFE Scholarship.
 The dual-credit quality point is one full point higher than for a regular high school course.